Power internal tools, in-app experiences, and more

 if it already exists when using

 LOAD DATA.
-This means that if any database fields are not mapped in Hightouch,
+This means that if any database fields aren't mapped in Hightouch,

 Checkout the MySQL documentation on